nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Editing raw data
 You can directly edit TechTrack's data file after running and exiting the app.

-**Important Note:** if the data file is in an invalid format, TechTrack will discard that data file and start with an empty list of roles.
+❗ **Caution:** If your changes to the data file makes its format invalid, TechTrack will discard that data file and start with an empty list of roles.

 ## FAQ
 Q: How do I transfer my data to another Computer?